Glamorgan County Cricket Club in 2005: Gloucestershire v Glamorgan (24 June)

 Glamorgan Dragons lost their first nine wickets for 90 runs, as the bowling of Gloucestershire Gladiators' Carl Greenidge, Martyn Ball and Mark Hardinges took more than two wickets each.
-Greenidge also bowled a maiden over, ending with three for 15.
-A last-wicket partnership of 38 between Robert Croft and Dean Cosker ensured that Glamorgan batted out 20 overs, finishing on 128 for 9.
+Greenidge also bowled a maiden over, ending with 3/15.
+A last-wicket partnership of 38 between Robert Croft and Dean Cosker ensured that Glamorgan batted out 20 overs, finishing on 128/9.
 However, they could not defend it – Croft took two wickets with his off spin, but Craig Spearman's 39 was the highest score as the Gladiators took the victory with 17 balls to spare.